cofl/ssg-c/structure.md

 1. Gather main config, register content transformers and providers.
 2. Populate Layouts.
 Default Layout = Static/No Change.
-3. Populate Content Tree, scraping frontmatter from supported/listed file types (set in config).
+3. Populate Data Map of data path -> data item, scraping frontmatter from supported/listed file types (set in config).
+    - Also populate temporary Content List, links content -> data
     - Register additional content transformers/providers if encountered.
         - for fs provider, if a new fs provider is encountered, stop processing and add that directory to the queue.
 The new provider can have a different